identity-com/cryptid/README.md

 ## Signing permissions
 A key is permitted to sign a transaction from a Cryptid account if:

-It is listed on the DID as a "capabilityInvocation" key
+It is listed on the DID as a `capabilityInvocation` key

 OR